yash-chauhan-dev/ocr-vllm/README.md

 # OCR-vLLM Deployment

 This repository contains an automated pipeline for building, containerizing, and deploying an OCR-vLLM inference service using **GitHub Actions**, **Docker**, and **RunPod**.

-It is not a software implementation of OCR or vLLM itself—instead, it provides the infrastructure and automation required to reliably deploy the model as an inference endpoint.
+It is not a software implementation of OCR or vLLM itself.
+Instead, it provides the infrastructure and automation required to reliably deploy the model as an inference endpoint.

 ## Overview